Formula: Na2CO3 H2O or Na2O.CO2.H2O

 Caking can occur during storage if the material absorbs water from the air.

 Soda Ash is soluble and is thus not useful in most ceramic glazes.
 However that very solubility makes it very useful to control the electrolytics of ceramic slurries.
+This is the dense variety, non-hydrous.

 Out Bound Links